Features

 Grace Period: How Meteroid Gives You Time to Finalize Invoices with Confidence

-How Meteroid Helps
+How Meteroid helps

 Example of how Grace period can be configured in Meteroid at invoicing entity level